moniceHiemer/Final_Hiemer/README.md

     I will send you a recorded version of me running the code. :)
 6. Run all the code from begining to end!
   - Running all the code will take about 35min (not including installation of packages)
-  - If you do not have patience contact me I will send you a recorded version.
+  - If you do not have patience contact me I will send you a recorded version! :)
 7. You should get the following interactive visualization!
   - The following is a still version

 ![Map_picture](https://user-images.githubusercontent.com/42781599/118755291-7287d900-b81d-11eb-81aa-eb77fffacfab.png)